 The maximum group size is 90.
 A teacher or chaperone must be present with each group at all times.

 Frequently Asked Questions

-School groups can request an educational program given by Serpent Mound’s staff and trained volunteers, or opt to explore flexibility with a custom program.
+School groups can request an educational program given by Serpent Mound’s staff and trained volunteers, or opt to explore the park on their own.
 Bathrooms with flush toilets are available at the parking lot along with drinking fountains.
 The picnic shelter can be reserved for your school group’s lunch without extra charge, and can seat 200 children.
 The park has an interesting gift shop where children can purchase memorabilia, books, jewelry, replica artifacts and snacks and water.

 Depending on the time frame of your visit, most groups participate in 2 – 3 classes with a break for lunch in the shelter house.